31 Facts You Never Knew About the Summer Solstice

 Animals in higher latitudes make the most of the longest summer days

 “Generally, there’s a lot of food for a short period of time and animals have adapted to take advantage of those windows,” Thomas Jung, senior wildlife biologist with the Yukon Government, told Up Here magazine.
 Pikas, which are rabbit-like mammals, busily store piles of food under rocks for the darker times of the year; birds that normally do most of their singing around dawn keep calling all day and night.
-Check out these weird ways the sun can affect your body.
+And animals aren’t the only ones the sun affects; check out these weird ways the sun can affect the human body.

 Nocturnal animals have to get a lot done in hardly any time